-range: Zoom level threshold.
-Layer elements will not be drawn unless zoomed in closer than this threshold.
+range: A threshold zoom level.
+All layer elements will not be drawn below this threshold.

-pen width: Lines contained within this layer are drawn with pen width.
+pen width: Lines containded within this layer are drawn with pen width.

-label range: Label display zoom level threshold.
-Labels contained in the layer file will not be rendered unless zoomed in closer than this threshold.
+label range: A threshold zoom level.
+Labels contained in the layer file will not be rendered below this threshold. will not be drawn.